CS-3300-P8/RecipeBuilder/docs/index.md

 When looking at existing implementations of this rough idea, we found many sites implementing the same recipe generation function as we were.
 In fact, a large part of our choice to add MMF 4, the recipe tuning, was because we saw another site with the same types of options and decided it would be useful for our implementation as well.
 Our application mainly differs in its ability to store ingredients.
 The RecipeBuilder's virtual pantries differ from anything any other recipe generator has to offer.
 # Technologies
 # Requirements
+## MMFs
 For this project, we chose four Minimum Marketable Features (MMFs) to focus on, and based the vast majority of our development around polishing these.
+These were the basic features required to implement our application in any usable capacity.
 1. An interactive virtual pantry that can list and categorize a user's ingredients.
 This took the form of a page in which users were capable of creating new ingredient lists (pantries), viewing the ingredients within each one, adding and removing ingredients manually, and deleting a pantry itself.
 2. An AI-powered ingredient search that can suggest ingredients based on a user's query.